arunraj2002/BreadthFirstSearch/README.md

 To develop an algorithm to find the route from the source to the destination point using breadth-first search.

 ## THEORY
-Breadth-first search, also known as BFS, finds shortest paths from a given source vertex to all other vertices, in terms of the number of edges in the paths.
+Breadth-first search, also known as BFS, finds shortest paths from a given source vertex to all other vertices, in terms of the number of edges in the paths.Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
+It starts at the tree root, and explores all of the neighbour nodes at the present depth prior to moving on to the nodes at the next depth level.
+BFS is a graph traversal approach in which you start at a source node and layer by layer through the graph, analyzing the nodes directly related to the source node.
+Then, in BFS traversal, you must move on to the next-level neighbor nodes.

 ## DESIGN STEPS